umairamin115/daofab/README.md

 This is RESTful Java WebService Provider.
-It behaves as a server and expects requests from client.
+It behaves as a server and expects requests from client avalaible at https://github.com/umairamin115/daofabrestclient.

 At this path, Parent.json would be provided by the service. http://localhost:8080/DAOFAB_REST/controller/parentmainpage